MIXRTs: Toward Interpretable Multi-Agent Reinforcement Learning via Mixing Recurrent Soft Decision Trees: Introduction

-An alternative approach is full RL learning, which directly learns the dominant knowledge from the tasks with interpretable models.
-While SDTs have achieved a better balance between interpretability and performance in single-agent and simple tasks (e.g., CartPole and MountainCar in OpenAI Gym~\cite{brockman2016openai})~\cite{ding2020cdt}, they could not maintain well performance without sacrificing interpretability in complex tasks since limited model expressivity.
-Particularly, to our knowledge in the RL community, there have been no existing works exploring the interpretability of the models in the MARL problems.
-Here, we aim at a more efficient and explicit interpretable architecture that looks ahead to achieving promising performance with tree-based explainable models in multi-agent challenging tasks.
+Rather than imitating a pre-trained policy, an alternative paradigm is to train an SDT policy from agent experience in an end-to-end manner, which directly learns the domain knowledge from tasks using interpretable models.
+While SDT has achieved an adequate balance between interpretability and performance in simple single-agent domains (e.g., CartPole and MountainCar in OpenAI Gym~\cite{brockman2016openai})~\cite{ding2020cdt}, they cannot maintain satisfying learning performance without sacrificing interpretability in complex multi-agent tasks due to limited model expressivity.
+Particularly, to the best of our knowledge, there is seldom existing work exploring the model interpretability in MARL domains.
+Here, our goal is to strike a favorable balance between interpretability and insight into the underlying decision-making process using tree-based models in a multi-agent system.